sagemath/trac_to_gh/Issue 6489.md

 # Issue 6489: [with patch, work in progress ...]
 Allow Sage to call R (statistics)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6489

 Original creator: sjanke